Comparing Absci (ABSI) and Its Peers

 |2.57

-Absci currently has a consensus price target of $20.40, suggesting a potential upside of 516.31%.
-As a group, “Commercial physical research” companies have a potential upside of 37.15%.
-Given Absci’s higher possible upside, equities research analysts plainly believe Absci is more favorable than its rivals.
+Absci presently has a consensus price target of $20.40, suggesting a potential upside of 507.14%.
+As a group, “Commercial physical research” companies have a potential upside of 44.02%.
+Given Absci’s higher probable upside, equities analysts clearly believe Absci is more favorable than its competitors.

 Valuation and Earnings

-This table compares Absci and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Absci and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue